MythAdventures: Short stories

-Illustrated novels
+Comic books

 The first novel was adapted into an eight-part WaRP Graphics comic book series in the mid-1980s.
 Illustrated and heavily rewritten by Phil Foglio, the series was later collected into two full-color graphic novels published by Starblaze Graphics, and in 2007 Airship Entertainment (the Foglios' publishing concern) reprinted the material in a single volume.
 Four more issues followed, featuring an original story by Asprin and artist Jim Valentino which attempts to bridge the action between the first and second novels in the series.
 (Apple Comics took over the second series halfway through.)
 In 2010, Airship Entertainment began re-releasing the story as a web comic.
 Though this has been offline since sometime in February 2016, along with webcomic republications of Buck Godot and What's New with Phil & Dixie, when Airship Entertainment's old website broke down.

 The second novel was later adapted into another eight-part comic series by Ken and Beth Mitchroney and published by Apple from 1987 through 1989.
 Neither of these two later series enjoyed a graphic novel collection.

 Foglio has also done the cover art and accompanying illustrations for the first editions of most of the novels.
 Before he started the cover illustrations, Kelly Freas did the covers of the first editions of the earliest books of the series.